 Figure 4.
 Individual fecal bacterial community members of the murine gut associated with C .difficile infection outcomes.
 (A and B) Relative abundance of OTUs at the time of C. difficile challenge (Day 0) that varied significantly by the moribundity and histopathologic summary score or detected toxin by LEfSe analysis.
 Median (points) and interquartile range (lines) are plotted.
 (A) Day 0 relative abundances were compared across infection outcome of moribund (colored black) or non-moribund with either a high histopathologic score (score greater than the median score of 5, colored green) or a low histopathologic summary score (score less than the median score of 5, colored light green).
 (B) Day 0 relative abundances were compared between mice which toxin activity was detected (Toxin +, colored dark purple) and which no toxin activity was detected (Toxin -, colored light purple).
 (C) Day 10 bacterial OTU relative abundances correlated with histopathologic summary score.
 Each individual mouse is plotted and colored according to their categorization in panel A. Points at the median score of 5 (gray points) were not included in panel A. Spearman’s correlations were statistically significant after Benjamini-Hochberg correction for multiple comparisons.
 All bacterial groups are ordered by the LDA score. * indicates that the bacterial group was unclassified at lower taxonomic classification ranks.

 Figure 5.
 Fecal bacterial community members of the murine gut at the time of C. difficile infection predicted outcomes of the infection.
 On the day of infection (Day 0), bacterial community members grouped by different classification rank were modeled with logistic regression to predict the infection outcome.
 The models used the highest taxonomic classification rank without a decrease in performance.
 Models used all community members but plotted are those members with a mean odds ratio not equal to 1.
-Median (solid points) and interquartile range (lines) of the group relative abundance are plotted.
+Median (solid points) and interquartile range (lines) of the odds ratio are plotted.
 Bacterial groups are ordered by their odds ratio. * indicates that the bacterial group was unclassified at lower taxonomic classification ranks.
-(A) Bacterial members grouped by genus predicted which mice would have toxin activity detected at any point throughout the infection (Toxin +, dark purple).
-(B) Bacterial members grouped by order predicted which mice would become moribund (dark blue).
-(C) Bacterial members grouped by OTU predicted if the mice would have a high (score greater than the median score of 5, colored dark green) or low (score less than the median score of 5, colored light green) histopathologic summary score.
+(A) Bacterial members grouped by genus predicted which mice would have toxin activity detected at any point throughout the infection.
+Data with a decreased probability of toxin activity are colored light purple and those with an increased probability of toxin activity are colored dark purple.
+(B) Bacterial members grouped by order predicted which mice would become moribund.
+Data with a decreased probability of moribundity are colored light blue and those with an increased probability of moribundity are colored dark blue.
+(C) Bacterial members grouped by OTU predicted if the mice would have a high (greater than the median score of 5) or low (less than the median score of 5) histopathologic summary score.
+Data with a decreased probability of high histopathologic score are colored light green and those with an increased probability of high histopathologic score are colored dark green.

 Figure S1.
 Toxin detect in mice based on outcome of the infection.
 Comparison of the distribution of number of either non-moribund or moribund mice which toxin was detected in the first three days post infection.
 Bars are colored by whether toxin was detected in stool from the mouse (dark purple) or not (light purple).
 Moribund mice had significantly more mice with toxin detected (P < 0.008) by Pearson’s Chi-square test.